Yasmina-Mahdy/Digital-Alarm-Clock/README.md

 # Digital-Alarm-Clock
 ## Overview
-This is a project that was created for the Digital Design I course, taught at the American University in Cairo in the Spring 2024 semester, under the instruction of Dr. Mohamed Shalan.
+This is project was created for the Digital Design I course, taught at the American University in Cairo in the Spring 2024 semester, under the instruction of Dr. Mohamed Shalan.
-This project is an implementation of a digital alarm clock on the Basys3 FPGA using Verilog HDL.
+It is an implementation of a digital alarm clock on the Basys3 FPGA using Verilog HDL.
 ## Features
 * The Alarm has two main modes of operation: Clock and Adjust
 * In the clock mode, the Alarm-Clock works as a normal HH:MM clock, with a blinker for the seconds.